ANAGVIELMA/Ioet-exercise/README.md

 - Web navigator.
 - txt file with the Data

-## Running the tests ⚙️
-- Explain how to run the automated tests for this system

 ## Built with 🛠️
 - Visual Studio Code in JavaScript
 - Git